Pradders/BaderChargeTransition_ASE_atomicplotter/README.md

 colors #Set atomic colors and colormap for Bader charge

 layouts #Set display configurations of ASE images (with colors)

+geometry #Shifts in x,y direction where necessary

+inputs #Different options of atomic shifting and image collection

 # Example
 One example is provided (the "C6" folder), which you can use to observe the functionality of this code by running the main.py file.
 Please note that this is for single hydrogenation of the C6 atom of the furfural molecule.
 Feel free to delete these examples when running your own code.
 Please see a figure below: